rna-atlas/rna-atlas.github.io/doc/anno/T005_leuk.rst

 A single sample harbours a *BSG-CDC34* fusion.
 While no *KMT2A* mutation was reported, *CDC34* is known to mediate stability and degradation of
 *KMT2A* ([Meyer2018]_; [Sugeedha2021]_), supporting the idea that
-:abbr:`T159 AML TRG KMT2Ar/MPAL (Acute myeloid leukemia (TARGET), KMT2A rearrangement or mixed-phenotype acute leukemia)` is composed of tumours with various lesions which converge upon *KMT2A* pathway pertubation.
+:abbr:`T159 AML TRG KMT2Ar/MPAL (Acute myeloid leukemia (TARGET), KMT2A rearrangement or mixed-phenotype acute leukemia)` is composed of tumors with various lesions which converge upon *KMT2A* pathway pertubation.
 |br| |br|
 KMT2A rearrangements are also common in mixed phenotype acute leukemias (MPAL) [Winters2017]_, [Yang2017]_; to assess whether some of these samples are :abbr:`MPAL (Mixed phenotype acute leukemia)`, we interrogated a number of gene sets (Fig. :ref:`LEU9 <fig-leu9>`).